shaik1002/biggitlabbomb/doc/administration/reference_architectures/2k_users.md

 - 5 GB memory (request)
 - 7 GB memory (limit)

-For 40 RPS or 2,000 users, we recommend a total Puma worker count of around 12 so in turn it's recommended to run at least 3 Webservice pods.
+For 40 RPS or 2,000 users we recommend a total Puma worker count of around 12 so in turn it's recommended to run at least 3 Webservice pods.

 For further information on Webservice resource usage, see the Charts documentation on [Webservice resources](https://docs.gitlab.com/charts/charts/gitlab/webservice/#resources).

 ##### NGINX

 It's also recommended deploying the NGINX controller pods across the Webservice nodes as a DaemonSet.
-This allows the controllers to scale dynamically with the Webservice pods they serve, and takes advantage of the higher network bandwidth larger machine types typically have.
+This is to allow the controllers to scale dynamically with the Webservice pods they serve as well as take advantage of the higher network bandwidth larger machine types typically have.

-This isn't a strict requirement.
+Note that this isn't a strict requirement.
 The NGINX controller pods can be deployed as desired as long as they have enough resources to handle the web traffic.

 #### Sidekiq